ares-emulator/ares/README.md

 Nightly Builds
 --------------

-Automated, untested builds of higan are available for each supported operating system as a [pre-release](https://github.com/higan-emu/ares/releases/tag/nightly).
+Automated, untested builds of ares are available for Windows and macOS as a [pre-release](https://github.com/higan-emu/ares/releases/tag/nightly).
 Only the latest nightly build is kept.

 Features